 If a company has been admitted to an ATHEX Acceleration Programme, evaluation by the Committee is deemed to be the company's evaluation by the relevant Selection Committee after completion of the final stage of the Acceleration Programme.

-IIn order to achieve a sufficient free float, the issuing company conducts a Private Placement of shares to a limited number of investors, or, if it wishes, a Public Offering to the investing public.
+In order to achieve sufficient free float, the issuing company conducts a Private Placement of shares to a limited number of investors, or a Public Offering to the investing public.

-7. Approval of admission by ATHEX and commencement of trading of shares on ENA PLUS.
+- Approval of admission by ATHEX and commencement of trading of shares on ENA PLUS

-8. Start of share trading on ΕΝΑ PLUS
+- Start of shares' trading on ΕΝΑ PLUS

 The company sets the date for the commencement of trading of its shares on ENA PLUS.